DataOps: Optimizing the Data Experience

 Throughout my years supporting enterprises going through major digital transformations, I’ve witnessed different degrees of maturity in addressing the data challenges these transformations present.
 At the end of the day, it’s precisely this maturity that will determine success or failure.

-Digital transformation has many layers, including:
+Digital transformation involves multiple layers, including:

-• Constructing the data model
+• Developing the data model to support these initiatives